A blood test measures the lead levels in your body. A high level of lead in the body indicates lead poisoning.

 - weight loss

-- abdominal pain
+- abdominal pain and vomiting

 In adults, lead poisoning can cause:

-- miscarriage or
+- miscarriage or premature birth

 - pain and tingling in the hands and feet

-- muscle and
+- muscle and joint pain

-- high blood
+- high blood pressure

 - memory loss